ianyfan/alevel/physics/exposition.md

 2.3.2
 1 Longitudinal waves displace along the same line as the direction of travel, such as sound waves
-\ Transverse waves displace perpendicular to the direction of travel, such as light waves 2 Polarisation allows oscillation in just one direction, so another polarisation in the perpendicular direction blocks all transverse waves
+\ Transverse waves displace perpendicular to the direction of travel, such as light waves 2 Unpolarised light vibrates in all directions
+\ Polarisation allows oscillation in just one direction, so another polarisation in the perpendicular direction blocks all transverse waves
 \ Since light (and EM waves in general) gets blocked by this, it shows that light is a transverse wave
+\ Polarised sunglasses are polarised to attenuate glare on surfaces, since when light is scattered off a surface, it is mostly polarised in the direction parallel to the surface; this improves the visibility of the scene
 \ Radio transmitters are polarised, so receivers must be rotated in the same direction in order to receive the strongest signal

 2.3.3